Designing for Better Outcomes

 Customizable? | Yes |

-Downloads | Card Deck Templates (3.92 MB ZIP archive), Instruction Sheet (PDF) |
+Downloads | Card Deck Templates, v2.0 (3.92 MB ZIP), Instruction Sheet (PDF) |

-Expansion Packs | Miner Health (Coming Soon) |
+Expansion Packs | Miner Health (Now Included) |

 Coming Home Alive is an upcoming hybrid game that will bridge traditional tabletop activities with the power and versatility of computer-based learning environments, such as Harry's Hazardous Day.
 By combining recent trends in gaming with the ubiquity of mobile devices such as smartphones and tablets, the Center will help organizations move toward a technology-enabled training curriculum for safety and health.

 Coming Home Alive features a shared physical game board and player pawns that are augmented by personalized training content using apps on mobile devices.
 Players will participate in cooperative and competitive gameplay to achieve rewards (incident free hours) or penalties (citations from the mine inspector) as they advance through a story about production or maintenance.
 As learners move among locations on the game board, which shows an overview of the worksite, they will respond to context-specific challenges on their mobile devices.
 Responses will be evaluated based on the current configuration of the game board.
 An instructor or other expert may optionally play the role of Mine Inspector to evaluate player responses.
-Coming Home Alive is currently under development and will begin play testing with industry partners in Q1 of 2021.
+Coming Home Alive is currently under development and will begin play testing with industry partners in Q3 of 2023.

-Media Type | Hybrid Board Game (Mobile App + Board) |
+Media Type | App-based Game |

-Primary Authors | Leonard Brown, Laurie Wilson, Rustin Reed |
+Primary Authors | Leonard Brown, Rustin Reed, Tuan Bui, Ngan Pham |

 Primary Sectors | Metal / Non-Metal (Surface), Stone, Sand, and Gravel |

-Number of Players | 2-8 players + 1 game master (optional) per board |
+Number of Players | 2-8 players |

-Requirements | Smartphones or Tablets (Android, iPhone) required for adaptive challenges and scaffolding. |
+Requirements | Smartphones or Tablets (Android, iPhone) required. |

 Train-the-Trainer? | Under Development |